cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 - Cluster and cloud service availability and reliability
 - Maintenance and security of hardware and operating systems
-- Database upgrades and security patches
+- Database and security patches
-- Daily and hourly cluster backups
+- Cluster backups

 The customer is responsible for the following tasks:

-- Sizing the workload correctly
+- Estimating workload and sizing the cluster
 - Scaling clusters based on workload
 - Ensuring sufficient disk, compute, and memory capacity for each cluster
 - Monitoring cluster health and application performance
+- Ensuring that the workload is distributed appropriately across the nodes of the cluster
 - Performance tuning of SQL queries and schema
 - Initiating major version upgrades and selecting maintenance windows for patch releases
 - Taking customer-owned backups (optional)